JoseDeFreitas/CodewarsLogger/README.md

 (Optional step): add the folder `CodewarsGitHubLogger` to the `.gitignore` file.
 This is useful if you don't want to see the folder that contains the program I've created, as it's not a kata by itself.
-You can do this without getting into any trouble, because the program is intended to be run locally, so there's no need in having it visible in GitHub.
+You can do this without getting into any trouble, because the program is intended to be run locally, so there's no need in having it visible on GitHub.

 For more information about customisation of the repository and the program, read the ["Customisation" section](https://github.com/JoseDeFreitas/CodewarsGitHubLogger/wiki/Customisation) of the wiki.